 Ask Yourself: How can I capitalize on what’s working, and how can I cut, change or refocus efforts for those that aren’t working?

 These kinds of questions are key to crafting a solid marketing strategy and plan for your business to grow.
 It’s all about figuring out what is working and not working and experimenting smartly.
 I do recommend you add these questions to your quarterly evaluations as well, they aren’t just end of year questions. 🙂

 What my full planning systems that ask questions like these PLUS a WHOLE LOT MORE?
-Grab PLAN YOUR YEAR WITH TRELLO.
-My Yearly Planning Board, helps make sure you are evaluating your business across multiple areas and the rest of the system helps you move that plan into action!
+Grab Manage Your Business With Trello.
+My Strategic Yearly Planning Board, helps make sure you are evaluating your business across multiple areas and the rest of the system helps you move that plan into action!